madanyc/workfront-learn.en/help/resource_management/maturity-model-and-setup/settings-for-users/settings-for-users.md

 ---
 # Resource management settings for users

-When it comes to understanding what resources are available, there are several things that need to be applied to each user in Workfront.
+When it comes to understanding what resources are available, there are several things that need to be applied to each user in [!DNL Workfront].

 In this video tutorial, you will learn about settings for: